callstack/linaria/docs/DYNAMIC_STYLES.md

 ## Inline styles

-Inline styles are the most sraightforward way to use dynamic styles.
+Inline styles are the most straightforward way to use dynamic styles.
 Pass a `style` object with the dynamic styles, and you're done.

 ```js
 import React from 'react';